TorchLean API

 Instances For

-Generate a fresh temporary filepath for a request payload.
+Generate a fresh request filepath for an Arb oracle payload.

 In words: use the current monotone time in milliseconds plus a random suffix to reduce collisions across concurrent processes.